The “goldfish plant” or Columnea and its many hybrids are an attractive hanging houseplant.

 The beautiful flowers are often said to look like goldfish or lipstick, so you may hear this plant referred to as a goldfish plant or lipstick plant.
 The Aeschynanthus and Nematanthus are also known as the lipstick vine.

-In this article, we will discuss the care of this hanging tropical houseplant.
+In this article, we will discuss the care of this tropical hanging basket houseplant.
 Read on to learn more.

 The Goldfish Plant – Origin, The Name “Columnea” And Plant Type?